-There are three different types of 'floating' wood flooring available.
+There are two different types of 'floating' wood flooring available.
 To help you choose between them, here is a quick overview of the characteristics of each one:

 For more information and advice on how to choose the right floating wood floor, see our article: Which wood floor should I choose?

 Floating wood flooring clicks together, making it very easy to install.
 As a result, it requires few tools and little time to add charm and comfort to your house or flat.